yuichiis/_draft_docs/NeuralNetworks/builders.md

 The builder is divided into seven parts.

 - NeuralNetworks: The root of the builder.
 From here we also generate other builders.
-- Models: Generate the model.
-Generate a new model or generate a model instance from a saved model.
+- Models: Create a new model or generate a model instance from a saved model.
-- Layers: Generate a layer.
+- Layers: Create a layer.
 You can generate connection nodes and activation functions as layers and add them to the model.
-- Losses: Generate a loss function for your model usage.
+- Losses: Create a loss function for your model usage.
-- Optimizers: Generate an optimizer according to the nature of the model.
+- Optimizers: Create an optimizer according to the nature of the model.
-- Datasets: Generate a dataset that downloads sample data and makes it available in the library.
+- Datasets: Create a dataset that downloads sample data and makes it available in the library.
-- Utils: Generate various utilities.
+- Utils: Create various utilitiy instances.

 Root Builder